-Several project have been established to focus on specific preventitive areas and this section summerises the project evaluations.
-More detail of each project and their evaluation findings are available via the 2 page summaries.
+Several project have been established to focus on specific preventitive areas and this section summerises the project evaluations as they become available.
+During this quarter one project evaluation was available.
+More detail of each project and their evaluation findings are available via their 2 page summaries.